symfony/symfony/UPDATE.md

 PR12 to beta1
 -------------

+* The cache warmer warm-up order is no more dictated by an absolute priority.
+  A dependency resolution algorithm is used to warm-up the warmers in the correct order.
+The getName(), getPreWarmers() and getPostWarmers() methods have been added to the CacheWarmerInterface and must be implemented in each warmer.
+  The CacheWarmerAggregate class has been renamed to CacheWarmerManager.

 * The `trans` tag does not accept a message as an argument anymore:

     {% trans "foo" %}